cjhubbs/eleventy-bliss-blog/content/08/11/the-church-search-week-5.md

 ---
 title: "The Church Search, Week 5"
-date: "2008-11-09T20:57:51.000"
+date: 2008-11-09T20:57:51.000
-tags:
+tags: ['church-search']
-  - "church-search"
 ---

-This morning [we got up off our behinds](http://www.chrishubbs.com/2008/11/05/good-friends-say-things-like-this/) and visited the next church on our short list: [Maranatha Bible Church](http://www.maranathabible.org).
+This morning [we got up off our behinds](/08/11/good-friends-say-things-like-this/) and visited the next church on our short list: [Maranatha Bible Church](http://www.maranathabible.org).
 Maranatha has been around for nearly 30 years in Cedar Rapids, sitting on 25th Street near Mount Mercy College.
 We were familiar with some of the people before we visited; we've known Pastor Aaron Telecky and his family for several years, Youth Pastor Thad Joyce and his family live just a few blocks up from us here in Hiawatha, and several other faces in the church were familiar from many years of church league softball.
 It's a bit interesting giving my update on Maranatha this afternoon since I know Aaron reads this blog.
 Aaron, feel free to comment if you want to.

 **First Impressions**